RashJrEdmund/py-sandbox/README.md

   - This should create a `venv` folder (which is the virtual environment)

-  - next, you have to __activate__ the virtual environment.
+  - Next, you have to __activate__ the virtual environment.
 To do so, execute

     ```bash
       # for linux
       $ source venv/bin/activate
     ```

+    - Deactivate it by simply executing the `deactivate` on your terminal

   - you should see you file path look similar to this